CTSRD-CHERI/cheri-c-programming/src/acks/README.md

 This work was supported in part by the Innovate UK project Digital Security by Design (DSbD) Technology Platform Prototype, 105694.

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108), ERC Advanced Grant ELVER, and also under
+This work was supported by part by the Engineering and Physical Sciences Research Council (SPSRC) under UKRI3001: CHERI Research Centre, and under the EPSRC REMS Programme Grant (EP/EP/K008528/1).

-UKRI3001: CHERI Research Centre.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108), ERC Advanced Grant ELVER.

-We also acknowledge the EPSRC REMS Programme Grant (EP/K008528/1), Arm Limited, HP Enterprise, and Google, Inc.
+We also acknowledge Arm Limited, HP Enterprise, and Google, Inc.
 Approved for Public Release, Distribution Unlimited.